 The Tax Cuts and Jobs Act (the “Act”), signed into law at the end of December, includes major changes to the Internal Revenue Code.
 The Act is the most sweeping tax legislation to be enacted in decades and affects nearly all American taxpayers.
 Under the Act, the federal estate, generation-skipping transfer (GST) and gift tax […]

-The doubling of the federal estate tax exemption under the Tax Cuts and Jobs Act has moved many wealthy Americans away from the impact of the federal estate tax.
-However, state estate taxes and inheritance taxes remain a factor in estate planning for residents of a number of states, including Maryland and the District of […]
+The doubling of the federal estate tax exemption under the Tax Cuts and Jobs Act—from $5.49 million in 2017 to $11.18 million in 2018 ($11.4 million as of January 1, 2019)—has moved many wealthy Americans away from the impact of the federal estate tax.
+However, state estate taxes and state inheritance taxes remain a factor in estate planning for residents of […]

 The District of Columbia Death with Dignity Act allows an adult D.C. resident who is terminally ill (i.e., medically confirmed to have less than six months to live) to request medication to voluntarily end his or her life.
 In order for a patient to participate in the Death with Dignity program, the following requirements must […]